vrimsha/Credit_Risk_Analysis/README.md

 F1 score is 0.02

-The perfomance of Combination (Over and Under) Sampling algorithm showed poor result as well.
+The perfomance of Combination (Over and Under) Sampling algorithm has showed poor result as well.

 ### Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk